Career Navigation: Understanding the Journeys of Learners and Workers

 - 1 min read

-Read our latest Career Navigation report, Navigating Opportunity: Career Information and Mobility in Low-Wage Employment.
+Read our latest Career Navigation report, Pivots Without Pathways: Career Navigation in a Fragmented Labor Market.

 Background

 In 2023, the Project on Workforce conducted a literature and landscape review of career navigation research and practice to identify strengths and gaps in the field.
-We published a white paper identifying five “drivers” of career navigation success: information, skills, social capital, support, and societal structures.
-This study dives deeper into those drivers to understand career navigation for workers and learners in practice, with a focus on how people access and use career information to make decisions.
+The paper identified five “drivers” of career navigation success-- information, skills, social capital, support, and societal structures-- and highlighted gaps in how individuals access and use these resources.

 Project Overview